Koine Greek phonology: Sample phonetic transcription

 Diocles and Cotila dedicate their slave, whose name is Zopurina, to the safe keeping of Serapis, provided that she has remained in service with them blamelessly for as long as they live; they make this dedication through the council according to the law.

-Learned pronunciation, 4th century BC until 2nd century AD
+Learned pronunciation, 4th century BC to 2nd century AD

 Until the beginning of Roman times, some learned speakers may have retained a conservative pronunciation that preserved many traits of the Ancient Greek phonological system.
-For example, well into the Roman period, there is indication from musical inscriptions and grammarians such as Velius Longus and Philostratus of the preservation of vowel length and pitch accent.
-It is also possible that more educated speakers engaged in code-switching between the popular Koine variety in everyday speech and the archaizing pronunciation in formal, poetic or musical settings However, the learned pronunciation appears to have disappeared by the 2nd century AD, even in Attic official inscriptions.
+For example, well into the Roman period, there are indications from musical inscriptions and grammarians such as Velius Longus and Philostratus of the preservation of the vowel length and the pitch accent.
+More educated speakers may have engaged in code-switching between the popular Koine variety in everyday speech and the archaizing pronunciation in formal, poetic or musical settings.
+However, the learned pronunciation appears to have disappeared by the 2nd century AD, even in Attic official inscriptions.

 The "learned pronunciation" described here is mostly pre-Koine Attic.